devhawala/dwarf/readme.md

 The archive `dist.zip` contains a runnable jar `dwarf.jar` and the default keyboard mapping file, as well as sample configuration and shell script files for running XDE (Dawn) and GlobalView (GVWin) environments.
-Copy your disk and germ files for the environments into the corresponding directoriesand if necessary adapt the filenames in respective configuration file.
+Copy your disk and germ files for the environments into the corresponding directories and if necessary adapt the filenames in respective configuration file.

 Hint: the disk or floppy files should not reside in the same directory as the `dwarf.jar` file,